esp8266/Arduino/libraries/ESP8266WiFiMesh/README.md

 1. If you use the serialization functionality everything should just work.
 2. If all nodes go to sleep without serializing, they will of course lose their memory but the network will be recreated and work as normal when the nodes wake up.
 3. If only some nodes go to sleep without serializing the state, things get more complicated.
 The following is possible:
-   * If you use encryptedBroadcast, the nodes that wake up may silently ignore messages forever from the nodes they used to have an encrypted connection with.
+   * If you use `encryptedBroadcast`, the nodes that wake up may silently ignore messages forever from the nodes they used to have an encrypted connection with.
-   * If you do not use encryptedBroadcasts the ESP-NOW backend will by default clear its message ID logs in 2.5 seconds (`logEntryLifetimeMs`) and FloodingMesh will have done the same after 100 new message IDs have been received (`messageLogSize`).
+   * If you do not use `encryptedBroadcast` the ESP-NOW backend will by default clear its message ID logs in 2.5 seconds (`logEntryLifetimeMs`) and FloodingMesh will have done the same after 100 new message IDs have been received (`messageLogSize`).
 Once the logs of both classes have been cleared, things will work as normal.
-Before that any new message the awoken node sends may have the same ID as an old message, and will then be silently ignored by the receiver.
+Before that, any new message the awoken node sends may have the same ID as an old message, and will then be silently ignored by the receiver.

 The messageID is always used together with the node MAC of the sender.
 For details on how the ID is generated, check out the `generateMessageID` methods.